idkm23/operation_plushie/README.md

 Hardware
 -------
-  - An Asus Xtion Pro that will be mounted on Baxter's chest
+  - An Asus Xtion Pro that will be mounted on Baxter's chest.
+To see a picture of this, go to the res folder and view the        ".jpg" file.
   - If the Xtion Pro is going to be plugged into a second computer, install all packages on that, as well

 Troubleshooting